briantully/codeassignment-report/03-final-results-summary.md

 ![](images/final-results-wpt-img-bytes.png)
 ![](images/final-results-wpt-css-req.png)
 ![](images/final-results-wpt-css-bytes.png)

+### Codebase

+The supporting code/configuration changes can be viewed here.

+You can also download a drush archive dump here.

+You can view a comparison (diff) of the original code and the changes we made here.

+### Thank you

+Thank you for choosing Acquia.
 We hope this report provides valuable insights and recommendations that help you achieve your business goals.
+Please don't hesitate to contact me if you have any questions.

+Brian Tully
+brian.tully@gmail.com